From Our Office to Yours…

 Once the decision to retain the tooth is made, appropriate endodontic treatment should be instituted before beginning definitive management of the periodontal lesion.
 Once successful endodontic treatment has been accomplished, residual periodontal pockets can be more predictably treated.

 Vertical Root Fracture

 Early diagnosis based on both clinical and radiographic findings is imperative, as delay may result in rapid loss of supporting bone and possible tooth loss.
-However, the clinical findings are varied and non specific, often masquerading as a periodontal abscess.
-Discomfort, pain on biting or chewing, noticeable gingival swelling, presence of a sinus tract or a deep narrow isolated pocket along the surface of the tooth all contribute to making a longitudinal fracture diagnosis.
+However, the clinical findings are varied and non-specific, often masquerading as a periodontal abscess.
+Discomfort, pain on biting or chewing, noticeable gingival swelling, the presence of a sinus tract or a deep narrow isolated pocket along the surface of the tooth all contribute to making a longitudinal fracture diagnosis.

 Studies suggest that thin, halo-like radicular radiolucencies are indicative of vertical root fracture.
 Surgical exposure and direct visual examination are most often required to confirm the diagnosis of root fracture.

 Vertically-fractured teeth almost always are hopeless.

 The most predictable treatment after confirming the diagnosis of root fracture is extraction and tooth replacement with an implant therapy or a fixed bridge.

 Pain on biting, sensitivity to heat and cold, unexplained pain (usually leakage of sugar into tooth crack), are common findings in cracked tooth syndrome.